 Before you replace anything, be aware that excessive build-up and debris in your HVAC ductwork are a huge detriment to mobile home furnace efficiency.
 Dirty or clogged-up ventilation can harbor allergens and pathogens and may even pose a fire hazard!

 Although HVAC cleaning and maintenance should always be on your mobile home spring cleaning docket, it’s not too late to make amends.
-Before beginning, power down the HVAC system and remove vent and register covers.
+Before beginning, power down the HVAC system and remove the vent and register covers.
 Vacuum out as much dirt and debris as you can (a hose attachment will help your reach).

 For the best results, you’ll need to crawl under your mobile home and detach the ductwork so it can be sanitized, scrubbed, and rinsed out.
 Make sure the ducts are completely dried and insulated before reattaching.
 We recommend waiting for a nice day to do this or hiring a professional cleaning service.

-And don’t forget to replace your filter!
+And don’t forget to replace your air filter!

 Mobile home furnace troubleshooting